W.I.T.C.H. (TV series): Retrospective

-In early 2021, Petrana Radulovic of Polygon compared W.I.T.C.H. very favorably to Winx Club, another magical girl series that had also debuted in 2004, describing it as an exciting fantasy story with a diverse cast, and saying that "W.I.T.C.H. is also ahead of Winx Club when dealing with complicated relationships with mentor figures."
-She further argued that the revival Fate: The Winx Saga would have worked better as an adaptation of W.I.T.C.H. based on the latter's darker and more complex themes, asserting: "The memory of W.I.T.C.H. lives on — in Tumblr posts, in fan art, and in the striking parallels of a live-action show about 2004’s other five-member magical girl show.
-Maybe one day it’ll land on Disney Plus, but until then, Fate: The Winx Saga will have to suffice."
+In 2021, Petrana Radulovic of Polygon compared W.I.T.C.H. very favorably to Winx Club, another magical girl series that had also debuted in 2004, describing it as an exciting fantasy story with a diverse cast, saying that "W.I.T.C.H. is also ahead of Winx Club when dealing with complicated relationships with mentor figures."
+She further argued that the revival Fate: The Winx Saga would have worked better as an adaptation of W.I.T.C.H. based on the latter's darker and more complex themes, asserting: "The memory of W.I.T.C.H. lives on — in Tumblr posts, in fan art, and in the striking parallels of a live-action show about 2004's other five-member magical girl show.
+Maybe one day it'll land on Disney Plus, but until then, Fate: The Winx Saga will have to suffice."
 Yelyzaveta Tretiakova of Comic Book Resources compared W.I.T.C.H. to Winx Club and stated that both shows manage to surpass the other in several fields, saying that W.I.T.C.H. provides better vilains, comedy scenes, visuals, comic books, and fashionable characters.

-The following year, Kyle Grammatica of Collider referred to W.I.T.C.H. as one of the must-watch French cartoons, noting that "the show offers compelling action and stories that can be enjoyed by kids of any age (and plenty of adults too)."
-Priya Paramanandam of Comic Book Resources described the series as "a highly imaginative show with lots of lore and world-building", and complained that it was missing on Disney+ despite Disney retaining the rights.
+In 2022, Kyle Grammatica of Collider referred to W.I.T.C.H. as one of the "must-watch French cartoons," noting that "the show offers compelling action and stories that can be enjoyed by kids of any age (and plenty of adults too)."
+Priya Paramanandam of Comic Book Resources ranked W.I.T.C.H.
+1st in their "15 Great Animated Shows Missing From Disney+" list, calling it a "popular Jetix show," writing, "A highly imaginative show with lots of lore and world-building, W.I.T.C.H. also centered around the trials of friendship and girlhood.
+For many viewers, it remains a beloved favorite," and included it in their "10 Must-Watch French Cartoons, From Arcane to Totally Spies!" list, describing the series as "a highly imaginative show with lots of lore and world-building", and complained that it was missing on Disney+ despite Disney retaining the rights, while Maham Arsalan included it in their "Best Anime to Check Out After Finishing Winx Club" list, asserting, "The magical girl elements are greatly justified in this series, especially when compared to Winx Club."
+Layann Basileh of Game Rant ranked W.I.T.C.H 7th in their "8 Great Magical Girl Shows That Aren't Anime" list, calling it one of the "brilliant magical girl shows that have been developed internationally."

-In 2020, Juliana Failde of Screen Rant ranked W.I.T.C.H.
-3rd in their "10 Classic Children's Shows That You Still Can't Stream For Free Today" list.
-In 2022, Kyle Grammatica of Collider included W.I.T.C.H. in their "10 Must-Watch French Cartoons, From Arcane to Totally Spies!" list.
-In 2022, Priya Paramanandam of Comic Book Resources ranked W.I.T.C.H.
-1st in their "15 Great Animated Shows Missing From Disney+" list.